 The introduction of malware in an organization’s IT infrastructure can be devastating, and in 2020 alone, over 64% of businesses experienced such breaches.
 Most of these incidents were caused by malicious apps or private key thefts — that explains why developers must use a code signing certificate and the correct type.

-Unfortunately, most developers get confused between Regular Code Signing vs EV Code Signing and end up picking the regular one while their project might actually need the EV certificate.
+Unfortunately, most developers get confused between standard Code Signing vs EV Code Signing and end up picking the regular one while their project might actually need the EV certificate.
 After all, there is a thin line of difference between the two, and we’ll discuss that in a while.

 Both regular and EV code signing certificates hallmark the software application’s integrity and security but do so in slightly different ways.
 Each has its strengths and weaknesses, which one must consider before making a purchase.
 While the regular one brings a cost-benefit, the extended validation (EV) offers higher validation and trust.

-Now that is just the tip of the iceberg, and there are several other differences between EV Code Signing and Regular Code Signing.
-These disparities can make the selection process overwhelming, and so we decided to briefly discuss the difference between EV Code Signing and Regular Code Signing.
+Now that is just the tip of the iceberg, and there are several other differences between EV Code Signing and standard Code Signing.
+These disparities can make the selection process overwhelming, so we decided to briefly discuss the difference between EV Code Signing and standard Code Signing.
 This should make the entire process a whole lot easier and less time-consuming for developers and businesses.